Skip to main content

 HDT is more effective at killing myeloma cells in the bone marrow than standard-dose chemotherapy, but HDT is also capable of damaging your normal stem cells.
 In the ASCT procedure, your stem cells are harvested (collected) before HDT has been administered, then reinfused (transplanted) into you to “rescue” your bone marrow from the effects of HDT.

-1. Induction therapy is given to prepare patient for ASCT.
+1. Induction therapy is given to prepare the patient for ASCT.

 2. Stem cells are mobilized from the bone marrow into the bloodstream.